Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 **refYpos = _int_**\
 **potmerDCpos = _int_**\
 Sometimes additional devices are measured simultaneously with the lock-ins, here you can set in which columns the relevant data is stored.

+**timeinmillisec = _'yes'_** Set to yes if the time in the time-colomn is in millliseconds, if disabled time is assumed to be in seconds.